soficshifts/conky-lua-cairo/README.md

 - I like dark desktop backgrounds, so the colours are optimised for that.
 I never took the time perfecting colours, but you can change the colours if you wish.
 Instructions show you where.
 - I don't believe these have too much overhead, but you're mileage may vary.
 I don't vouch for efficiency.
 They work for me, and I don't have a powerful CPU or graphics.
 - Once again, these are free and open source (MIT License).
-Note the libraries and utilities are under different Licenses.
+Note Conky, Lua, Ciaro may be under different Licenses.
 - No support is offered; they work for me.
 Suggestions or pull requests are welcome.

 ## Clocks

+I experimented with clocks, both analoge and digital ones using Lua scripting and the Cairo graphics library.

 Since we need to work with milliseconds, the Lua scripts require the "socket" library.
 Again, you'll need to explicity install it from your distro, if it was not included.